Pocket park: History

 Paley Park in Midtown Manhattan, New York City, opened in 1967 as one of the earliest pocket parks and privately owned public spaces in the United States.

 The first pocket parks appeared in Europe in the aftermath of World War II.
 As cities began to recover from the large-scale physical damage incurred by warfare, such as from bombings, limitations in capital, labor, and building materials necessitated cheap, easy, and minimalistic solutions to restore urban landscapes.
-These constraints promoted the conversion of heavily damaged sites into small public parks which echoed the neighborhood's original peacetime identities.
+These constraints promoted the conversion of heavily damaged sites into small public parks which echoed the neighborhood's original peacetime identity.

 By the 1950s, the first pocket parks appeared in the United States as an adaptation of these small European parks.
 Inspired by this readaptation of urban space, landscape architect and professor Karl Linn proposed the transformation of vacant lots in Baltimore, Philadelphia, and Washington D.C. into neighborhood commons.
 These small urban spaces served as low-cost interventions to improve the quantity and quality of community gathering spaces and recreational facilities in dense urban areas.

 In 1964, Whitney North Seymour Jr. advocated for the creation of pocket parks in New York City during his tenure as president of the Park Association of New York.
 Congressman John Lindsay endorsed the creation of pocket parks in his 1965 campaign for New York City mayor, and Paley Park, a premier privately owned public space and prominent example of a pocket park, opened during his mayoralty in 1967.

 One of the first municipal programs to fund and structure the creation of pocket parks in the United States occurred in Philadelphia.
 In 1967, a $320,000 urban beautification campaign encouraged community groups to identify and nominate disused parcels for development into pocket parks.
 Upon approval, the city provided technical knowledge and financial support to residents, who would collaborate with city officials to design, construct, and maintain the new parks.
 From their onset, these pocket parks were well received by municipal workers and residents.
 To this day, the City of Philadelphia manages over 150 neighborhood parks.
-Baltimore features a pocket park, Robert Baker Park, commemorating widely recognized horticlturalist and botanist Robert Lewis Baker — almost adjacent to its large and historic Federal Hill Park.
+Baltimore features a pocket park, Robert Baker Park, commemorating widely recognized horticulturist and botanist Robert Lewis Baker.
+It is located almost adjacent to its large and historic Federal Hill Park.